-2020 has largely dispelled the long-held myth of significant “work from home” productivity reduction.
-Hybrid work can align interests of both employees and employers to maximize productivity.
-Gallup found even part-time remote work results in higher employee engagement.
-Additionally, a 2015 study found that remote workers were 22% more productive than their office-bound colleagues, largely due to less distractions and fewer sick days.
+2020 largely dispelled the long-held myth of significant “work from home” productivity reduction.
+Hybrid work can align the interests of both employees and employers to maximize productivity.
+Gallup found that even part-time remote work results in higher employee engagement.
+In fact, remote workers can be 47% more productive than their office-bound colleagues, largely due to less distractions and fewer sick days.
 Hybrid work empowers employees to select a work environment that maximizes their potential.
-Those introverted employees may choose to work from home, and extroverts are likely to be in the office more frequently.
-By allowing your employees to make the decision on how they work, they will be galvanized to select the location best suited to their productivity.
+Introverted employees may choose to work from home, and extroverts are likely to be in the office more frequently.
+By allowing your employees to decide how they work, they will be galvanized to select the location best suited to their productivity.

-While many were initially reluctant to adopt remote work; now, employees are calling for the inclusion of hybrid work.
+46% of the American workforce were initially reluctant to adopt remote work; now, employees are calling for the inclusion of hybrid work.
 An overwhelming majority, 83% of US workers, hope to work remotely at least part of the time in the future.
-Hybrid work’s flexibility can be a powerful signal to your organization that you care about your employee’s wellbeing and want to ensure they are comfortable with how they work.
+Hybrid work can be a powerful signal to your organization that you care about your employee’s wellbeing and want to ensure they are comfortable with how they work.
 Working from home allows your employees to tend to personal responsibilities while still handling their work-related duties.
-The aforementioned 2015 study also found employees who worked from home had higher levels of job satisfaction and they were less likely to leave the company.
+The Forbes report also found employees who worked from home had higher levels of job satisfaction and were less likely to leave the company.
 Hybrid work also inoculates your employees against the dreaded commute.
-The rise in commuting time has negatively impacted employers as daily increase in commuting time of 20 minutes had the same negative effect on employee satisfaction as a 19% pay cut.
-Offering hybrid working can become more than a simple perk for your employees, it can position your company for long term success.
+The rise in commuting time has negatively impacted employers as a daily increase in commuting time of 20 minutes had the same negative effect on employee satisfaction as a 19% pay cut.
+Offering hybrid working can become more than a simple perk for your employees, it can position your company for long-term success.

-When a work from office position becomes available, traditionally your hiring pool is limited by geography.
+When a work-from-office position becomes available, traditionally your hiring pool is limited by geography.
 Only people that live within a reasonable commuting distance will apply for the job.
-Completely remote work allows you to tap into a vast talent pool by expanding your hiring and recruitment efforts across the country or around the world.
-Hybrid work does not necessarily allow for a talent pool as large as remote work, but it does afford the opportunity to extend the talent pool farther.
+Remote work allows you to tap into a vast talent pool by expanding your hiring and recruitment efforts across the country or around the world.
+Hybrid work does not necessarily create a talent pool as large as remote work, but it does afford the opportunity to extend the talent pool farther.
 Because applicants understand they will not make the journey every day, they are more willing to make a longer commute.
-Additionally, working parents are often an underserved and underutilized workforce.
-While many have childcare, there are perceived barriers preventing parents from entering the workforce.
-Offering hybrid work to employees can allow your company to tap into parents who could be your most loyal employees and top performers.
+Additionally, working parents are often an underserved and underutilized portion of the professional workforce.
+While many have childcare, there are perceived barriers preventing parents from entering, or re-entering, the workforce.
+Offering hybrid work allows your company to tap into parents who could be your most loyal employees and top performers.
+Companies who invested in working parents reported 6% higher employee retention.
 A hybrid working model can dramatically change your hiring process and help you attract the best talent.

 Reinventing the Modern Workspace